 India implemented availability based tariff (ABT) in the early nineties to improve grid stability.
 The first ABT meter was designed by Secure Meters.
 Today, a majority of the grid meters in India are ours.

 We continue to look ahead to the future and can help utilities, private and public, improve their revenue realisation.
-Our energy management systems have helped large industries, housing complexes, commercial complexes in saving substantial amount of energy and carbon.
-Distribution transformer metering systems, meter data acquisitions systems and other innovative solutions are helping to better manage the distribution system.
+Our energy management systems help large industries, housing complexes and commercial complexes save substantial amounts of energy, and reduce carbon emissions.
+Distribution transformer metering systems, meter data acquisitions systems, and other innovative solutions are helping to improve distribution system management.

 After success in India, now our products and solutions are getting traction in South East Asian and African markets because they face challenges similar to those faced by the Indian distribution system.